artisan-roaster-scope/artisan/_pages/discussions.md

 ---
 # How to Subscribe to Artisan Discussions

-Artisan has established a Discussions page on Github where users can ask questions and the community can participate in answering.
+Artisan has established a [Discussions page](https://github.com/artisan-roaster-scope/artisan/discussions){:target="_blank"} on [GitHub](https://github.com/){:target="_blank"} where users can ask questions and the community can participate in answering.
 This is the preferred method for getting help.
 Unlike a traditional mailing list you can choose how you want to see and follow posts.

 ### Pull method